jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 ngrok http 8080
 ```

-note the given URL, edit `host2.jcm` and place this host after `--hostname`.
+note the given URL, edit `host2.jcm` and place this host after `--registerURL`.
 Place the host given for host1 after `--connect`.

 Run the application of host 2: